AY2425S2-CS2103T-T11-1/tp/docs/DeveloperGuide.md

 1. **Optional fields should be able to be cleared**: Currently optional fields cannot be cleared once set.
 Optional fields should be able to be cleared using the `edit` command, just like tags.
 For example: Phone should be able to be cleared by doing `edit 1 p/` (with nothing after the space).
 2. **Fix issue of tags overflowing out of the UI**: Currently, extremely long tags which overflow out of the UI get abruptly cut off, such as in the screenshot below.
 This off-screen overflow should be handles more elegantly, such as truncating the tag with a `...` before cutting it within the UI boundary.
 ![TagUiOverflow.png](images%2FTagUiOverflow.png)
+3. **Allow names with `/`**: Currently, names cannot include the `/` character, even though there are valid names which include this character.
+In the future, this should be allowed to make NUSMates more inclusive.
+4. **Long error messages**: Currently, the error messages returned when entering an invlaid command are quite long and hard to read.
+In the future, this should be fixed by having line breaks or making the messages shorter to improve readbility.